browniebroke/stsmfa-cli/README.md

   <img src="https://img.shields.io/pypi/l/stsmfa-cli.svg?style=flat-square" alt="License">
 </p>

-Creating temporary profiles for MFA protected accounts using AWS STS is too hard.
+Creating temporary profiles for multi-factor auth (MFA) protected accounts using AWS STS is too hard.
 This is a small CLI that helps with that.

 ## Installation